StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 8. Run `./out/Release64/Chromium.app/Contents/MacOS/Chromium --args --enable-clear-hevc-for-testing --enable-features=PlatformHEVCDecoderSupport` to open chromium if you are using macOS.
 9. Create a desktop shortcut and passing the args like `C:\Users\Admin\Desktop\Chromium\chrome.exe --enable-clear-hevc-for-testing --enable-features=PlatformHEVCDecoderSupport` then double click the desktop shortcut to open chromium if you are using Windows.

+## How to integrate this into Chromium based project like Electron?

+If Electron = 20 (Chromium 104), directly add `enable_platform_encrypted_hevc = true enable_platform_hevc = true enable_platform_hevc_decoding = true` to `build/args/release.gn`, then compile yourself, and you will get a hardware supported electron, other part should be the same with chromium.

+If Electron < 20, please follow the CL in `Trace Crbug` to manually integrate HEVC features, pull request of the patch code wecome.

 ## Change Log

+`2022-05-17` Update detail of tech implement and guide to integrate into electron

 `2022-05-14` Update Patch to `104.0.5061.1`